0xProject/0x-settler/README.md

 Proof of concept settlement contracts utilising [Permit2](https://github.com/Uniswap/permit2) to perform swaps without any passive allowances to the contract.

+### Custody

+Custody, not like the delicious custardy, is when the token(s) being traded are temporarily owned by the Settler contract.
+This sometimes implies an additional, non-optimal transfer.
+There are multiple reasons that Settler takes custody of the token, here are a few:

+- In the middle of a Multihop trade
+- To distribute positive slippage from an AMM
+- To pay fees to a fee recipient in the buy token from an AMM
+- Trading against an ineffeciant AMM that only supports `transferFrom(msg.sender)` (e.g Curve)

+For the above reasons, there are settlement paths in Settler which allow for custody of the sell token or the buy token.
+You will see the usage of `custody` to represent this.
+Sell token or Buy token or both custody is represented by `custody`.

+With Permit2, on the Sell token, we can skip custody by utilising `PermitBatch` which can specify multiple recipients of the sell token.
+For example:

+1. UniswapV3 Pool
+2. Fee recipient

 ## Gas usage

 Gas cost snapshots are stored under `./forge-snapshots`.
 The scope is minimized by using [forge-gas-snapshot](https://github.com/marktoda/forge-gas-snapshot).